- Winner of the Prince of Wales Award for Architecture

-Not far from St Brides is Haverfordwest, an attractive and bustling market town, with a range of shops and restaurants.
-Also within easy driving distance to the north is Britain's smallest city, St.David's, with its lovely 12th century cathedral – and to the south is the town of Pembroke, with its old Norman castle.
+Not far from St Brides is Haverfordwest, an attractive and bustling market town that boasts a range of shops and restaurants.
+Also within easy driving distance to the north is Britain's smallest city, St Davids, with its lovely 12th century cathedral – and to the south is the town of Pembroke, home of a beautiful old Norman castle.

-St Bride's is located in the Pembrokeshire Coast National Park, which boasts a wealth of wonderful places to explore and enjoy.
-Its stunning coastline offers safe, sandy beaches ideal for families, as well as rugged cliffs and secluded rocky coves.
-It is also a paradise for the wildlife enthusiast, internationally important for its rare habitats and species.
+St Brides is located in the Pembrokeshire Coast National Park, which offers a wealth of wonderful places to explore and enjoy.
+Its stunning coastline spans 186 miles and contains safe, sandy beaches ideal for families, as well as rugged cliffs and secluded rocky coves.
+It is also a paradise for the wildlife enthusiast, with plenty of rare habitats and species.

 St Brides Castle is part of the Holiday Property Bond portfolio offering exclusive access to over 1,400 properties to its 41,000 investors ("Bondholders").
 If you are not already a Bondholder and would like further details please see below.

 If you love to spend your holidays relaxing on the beach, then look no further than Pembrokeshire.
 It boasts more Blue Flag and Green Coast beaches than any other part of the UK.
 With so much choice, you’re bound to find your perfect sunbathing spot.